sylefeb/Silice/learn-silice/Documentation.md

 In some cases a pipeline stage cannot immediately deal with the received value: it has to pause for a cycle before reconsidering.
-A pipeline stage can indicate it needs to pause the pipeline by calling `stall;`.
+A pipeline stage can indicate that it needs to pause the pipeline by calling `stall;`.
 This will pause all stages located before.
 Stages located after will continue processing their valid input, but a *bubble* is introduced in the pipeline at the next stage: the bubble is a non valid input, meaning subsequent stages will do nothing as they receive this invalid input.

 For instance, in the example below stage 1 decided to stall at cycle `i+2`.
 See how stage 2 was subsequently empty at `i+3` (this is the *bubble*) while the